 \textbf{Referring Expression Retrieval} Table \ref{tab:referring_exp} presents the results on referring expression datasets.
-For related approaches, as there is no directly comparable setting, we provide both, reported as well as reproduced results.
+For some related approaches (CPT, GradCAM, ReCLIP, FGVP and RedCircle), as there is no directly comparable setting, we provide both the results as reported in their paper, and our reproduced results.
 Note that the original evaluation settings can vary for different methods.
-For reproduced results, indicated by *, we adapt the evaluation setting to the case where ground truth masks are used as described in Sec.~\ref{sec:downstream_tasks}.
-We used the code provided by the authors of each method, forward each image together with the groundtruth masks of MSCOCO, and match the resulting representation to the text embedding of the respective backbone.
+For reproduced results indicated by $^*$ we adapt the evaluation setting to the case where ground-truth masks are used as described in Sec.~\ref{sec:downstream_tasks}.
+We used the code provided by the authors of each method, encode each image together with the ground-truth masks of MSCOCO, and match the resulting representation to the text embedding produced by the respective backbone.
 We further compare with the following baselines: \textit{CLIP} refers to the general CLIP baseline by using the image CLS token, \textit{Crop} uses the CLS token of cropped region by forwarding only this region through CLIP, and \textit{Masked Crop} refers to forwarding the full image, but keeping only the masked region and replacing all other pixels with the average pixel value of the dataset.
-For PhraseCut, MaskInversion outperforms all entertained baselines, irrespective of the model size.
-On RefCOCO and RefCOCO+, MaskInversion also achieves SOTA performance.
-Interestringly, MaskInversion performance scall-well when the backbone size increases, establishing new SOTA on every dataset when ViT-H/14 is used.
+On the PhraseCut dataset, MaskInversion outperforms all baselines, regardless of the model size.
+On the RefCOCO and RefCOCO+ datasets, MaskInversion also achieves SOTA performance.
+In addition, MaskInversion's performance scales well with the backbone size, establishing a new SOTA on every dataset when ViT-H/14 is used.